luau-lang/site/src/content/docs/reference/types-library.md

 Returns an array of the [intersected](../types/unions-and-intersections#intersection-types) types.

-### Class `type` instance
+### Extern `type` instance

 ```
-classtype:properties(): { [type]: { read: type?, write: type? } }
+externtype:properties(): { [type]: { read: type?, write: type? } }
 ```

-Returns the properties of the class with their respective `read` and `write` types.
+Returns the properties of the extern type with their respective `read` and `write` types.

 ```
-classtype:readparent(): type?
+externtype:readparent(): type?
 ```

-Returns the type of reading this class' parent, or returns `nil` if the parent class doesn't exist.
+Returns the type of reading this extern type's parent, or returns `nil` if the parent doesn't exist.

 ```
-classtype:writeparent(): type?
+externtype:writeparent(): type?
 ```

-Returns the type for writing to this class' parent, or returns `nil` if the parent class doesn't exist.
+Returns the type for writing to this extern type's parent, or returns `nil` if the parent doesn't exist.

 ```
-classtype:metatable(): type?
+externtype:metatable(): type?
 ```

-Returns the class' metatable, or `nil` if it doesn't exist.
+Returns the extern type's metatable, or `nil` if it doesn't exist.

 ```
-classtype:indexer(): { index: type, readresult: type, writeresult: type }?
+externtype:indexer(): { index: type, readresult: type, writeresult: type }?
 ```

-Returns the class' indexer, or `nil` if it doesn't exist.
+Returns the extern type's indexer, or `nil` if it doesn't exist.

 ```
-classtype:readindexer(): { index: type, result: type }?
+externtype:readindexer(): { index: type, result: type }?
 ```

-Returns result type of reading from the class via indexing, or `nil` if it doesn't exist.
+Returns result type of reading from the extern type via indexing, or `nil` if it doesn't exist.

 ```
-classtype:writeindexer(): { index: type, result: type }?
+externtype:writeindexer(): { index: type, result: type }?
 ```

-Returns the type for writing to the class via indexing, or `nil` if it doesn't exist.
+Returns the type for writing to the extern type via indexing, or `nil` if it doesn't exist.